Terms and conditions

 8.1 If you have a complaint against the Tutor or against the Company you must inform the Company of that complaint in writing within 24 hours of the occurrence that gave rise to it.

-8.2 Neither the Company any of its staff nor any Tutor will be liable to you for any loss, injury, damage, expense or delay incurred or suffered by you or the individual receiving the Course arising directly or indirectly from or in any way connected with the Course or with any failure by the Company to introduce or supply a Tutor and, in particular, but without limitation to the foregoing, any such loss, injury, damage, expense or delay arising from or in any way connected with:
+8.2 Neither the Company any of its staff nor any Tutor will be liable to you for any loss, injury, damage, expense or delay incurred or suffered by you or the individual receiving the Program arising directly or indirectly from or in any way connected with the Program or with any failure by the Company to introduce or supply a Tutor and, in particular, but without limitation to the foregoing, any such loss, injury, damage, expense or delay arising from or in any way connected with:

 8.2.2 any act or omission of a Tutor, whether wilful, negligent, fraudulent, dishonest, reckless or otherwise.

 PROVIDED THAT nothing in this clause 7 will exclude or restrict the liability of The Company or the Tutor to you or any other person for death or personal injury resulting from negligence or for fraudulent misrepresentation or in any other circumstances where liability may not be so limited under any applicable law.